Who is WiredWest?

 Why is it taking so long to get Broadband service?

 Before WiredWest can deliver service, towns must build fiber broadband networks.
 The Massachusetts Broadband Institute (MBI) originally said it would pay 40% of the cost and build a regional broadband network to be owned and operated by WiredWest.
 Many of you signed up when that was the plan.
-Since then, the MBI has changed course several times, now requiring towns to individually own their networks.
-The MBI’s shifting policies and cumbersome process have caused long delays.
-In response to our lobbying, the Administration is now offering towns grants of their full share of state funds to build networks independently of the MBI, to be owned by the individual towns.
+Since then, the MBI now requires towns to individually own their networks.
+The state is now offering towns grants of their full share of state funds to build networks independently of the MBI, to be owned by the individual towns.
 Progress should be much quicker now.

 Why should towns build and own their own network?